-a) two standing auditors and two alternate auditors are selected from the list submitted by the shareholders holding the largest stake at the time the lists are submitted or, in the second instance, from the list presented by the largest number of shareholders or, in the third instance, from the list whose candidate that is listed first is the oldest;

-b) the remaining standing auditor, who shall be the Chairman of the Board of Statutory Auditors, and the other alternate auditor are selected from the next list based on the criteria set out in point a) above.
+- a) two Statutory Auditors and two Alternate Auditors are selected from the list submitted by the shareholders holding the largest stake at the time the lists are submitted or, in the second instance, from the list presented by the largest number of shareholders or, in the third instance, from the list whose candidate that is listed first is the oldest; - b) the remaining Statutory Auditor, who shall be the Chairman of the Board of Statutory Auditors, and the other Alternate Auditor are selected from the next list based on the criteria set out in point a) above.

-If there is a tie between lists obtaining the second highest number of votes (a tie between minority lists), a standing auditor, who shall be the Chairman of the Board of Statutory Auditors, and an alternate auditor are drawn from the list identified according to the criteria set out in point a) above.
+If there is a tie between lists achieving the second highest number of votes (a tie between minority lists), a Statutory Auditor, who shall be the Chairman of the Board of Statutory Auditors, and an Alternate Auditor are selected from the list identified according to the criteria set out at point a) of the previous paragraph.

-When an auditor leaves his/her post, the replacement auditor will be, subject to availability, the first alternate auditor on the same list as the departing auditor, as long as he/she meets the requirements stipulated for the post.
+When an auditor leaves his/her post, the replacement auditor will be, subject to availability, the first Alternate Auditor on the same list as the departing auditor, as long as he/she meets the requirements stipulated for the post.

-The Articles of Association do not provide for the selection of more alternate auditors from the minority list to replace the minority component than the minimum prescribed by the Consob regulation.
+The Articles of Association do not provide for the selection of more Alternate Auditors from the minority list to replace the minority component than the minimum prescribed by the Consob regulations.